 05 Jan · The Three Wise Men arrive during the cabalgata, a big parade with floats.
 Adults get to relive a bit of their childhood while kids go insane over the tons of candy thrown from the floats.
 Interspersed among the floats are groups of “Bedouins” who accompany the Magi, dressed in robes & blackface.
 According to the Bible, all three Magi were ethnically different with Balthazar being “of black complexion”.
 He arrives last, has the most candy & children often love him the most.
 Is blackface controversial in Spain?
 Not really, but quite a few Africans live in Spain now as opposed to the past, so it’s easy to find someone to play Balthazar.
 I have a hard time accepting this particular tradition since I’m from the southern US, but I realize my upbringing was different.
 Anyway, the ground becomes a sticky mess from all the leftover candy… never, ever wear good shoes to the cabalgata!

 06 Jan · Kids wake up super early since gifts from the Magi are waiting for them… along with a roscón, a lovely, sweet bread filled with chantilly cream.
 Spaniards love to debate whether candied fruit is good or not, just like everyone else around the world.
-Let me tell you that when it’s done right, it’s darn tasty… like for our roscón from Manu Jara in Triana.
-Of course your experience may differ ;-) The King gives another speech today in front of the head of government & the military (Pascua Militar).
-Oh, one big lottery wasn’t enough?
+Let me tell you that when done right, it’s darn tasty… like for our roscón from Manu Jara in Triana.
+Of course your experience may differ 😉 The King gives another speech today in front of the head of government & the military (Pascua Militar).
+One big lottery wasn’t enough for you?
 Winning numbers for El Niño are announced today.
 In some cities, the Reyes Magos say goodbye during a morning parade.

-07 Jan · Most stores choose today for markdowns, another shopping frenzy commences, decorations come down, & kids return to school (if not the weekend).
+07 Jan · Most stores choose today for markdowns, another shopping frenzy commences, decorations come down, & kids return to school (if today doesn’t fall on the weekend).
 Life returns to its regular craziness.
 Whew.
-This year I’ll plan ahead for all the meals, big events & shopping.
+This year I’ll plan ahead for all the meals, big events & shopping to be more relaxed.
 Right.